 - Perfect for major cultivating jobs - The rear-tine tiller has a heavier construction and is suitable for reseeding a large lawn or for projects that require deep cultivation.

 - Deals with tough soil - If you have soil that is rocky, this model is strong enough to break up hard dirt.

-- Starting new garden - When you prepare an area on your property for a new garden, you'll need a device that will dig deep and churn the soil thoroughly.
+- Starting new gardens - When you prepare an area on your property for a new garden, you'll need a device that will dig deep and churn the soil thoroughly.
 A rear-tine tiller is usually able to dig deep enough to make a new flowerbed or garden.

-Browse all rear-tine tillers
+Shop all rear-tine tillers

 - Economical option - A mini-tiller is lighter and more affordable than a front and rear-tine model.
 Both two and four-cycle engine devices provide enough power for small cultivating and weeding needs.
 It can also occasionally handle moderate-sized jobs.